etsangsplk/splunk-jupyter/README.md

 I've included a method that uses the library to query Splunk in the Walkthrough Notebook.

 ## Walkthrough Notebook
 The Notebook included in this repo serves as an example on how to install the SDK, query Splunk, and convert the results into a Pandas Dataframe.
-From there, you're free to use the tools you know and love. https://github.com/dformoso/splunk-jupyter/blob/master/From%20Splunk%20to%20Jupyter%20and%20into%20a%20Pandas%20Dataframe.ipynb
+From there, you're free to use the libraries you know and love. https://github.com/dformoso/splunk-jupyter/blob/master/From%20Splunk%20to%20Jupyter%20and%20into%20a%20Pandas%20Dataframe.ipynb

 ## Test it in a Docker Environment